jcarenza/allisoncarenza/src/posts/the-firehouse-kansas-city-photographer.md

 ---
-title: 'The Firehouse Photographer'
+title: "The Firehouse Photographer"
-description: '<p>&nbsp; I&apos;m in love with the light in my new space.
-I call it a space and not a studio, [&hellip;]</p>
+description: "&nbsp; I&apos;m in love with the light in my new space.
+I call it a space and not a studio, "
-'
-publishDate: 'Jun 1, 2011'
+publishDate: "Jun 1, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/wil9.jpg'
+heroImage: "/media/wil9.jpg"
-alt: 'The Firehouse Photographer'
+alt: "The Firehouse Photographer"
-slug: 'the-firehouse-kansas-city-photographer'
+slug: "the-firehouse-kansas-city-photographer"
-category: ['Children Photography','Family Pictures']
+category: ["Children Photography", "Family Pictures"]
 tags: []
 ---